14 June 2023

 The right time to retire doesn’t just come down to your age.
 Your current and future financial needs should also be a key consideration in your decision.

-Think about the type of life you want to lead in retirement, this will help you estimate how much your retirement years may cost.
+Think about the type of life you want to lead in retirement to help estimate how much your retirement years may cost.
 This can also depend on whether you’re single or in a relationship.
 For an idea of how this could impact your retirement planning, the Association of Superannuation Funds of Australia (ASFA) publishes a quarterly retirement budget breakdown.

 A clear idea of how much the average person or couple spends in retirement can help you plan your finances.
 You can also use the AustralianSuper Super Projection Calculator to get an estimate of how long your super may last.